elisa-santoro/openradioss-cases/perpendicular-flap-3d-forces/README.md

 ## State and results

-The simulation completes (currently configured to run up to t=0.5s), but no displacement is observed.
+The simulation completes (currently configured to run up to t=0.5s), and it is possible to observe the `Solid` element to displace accordingly to the FORCES sent to him by the `Fluid` participant.

+Since the coupling is **not** configured to send DISPLACEMENTS back from the `Solid` participant to the `Fluid`, no displacement is observed within the `Fluid-Mesh`.